Ice King: Reception

+Adventure Time

 The character originally earned a mixed reception, with some critics considering him to be a one-dimensional villain.
-Oliver Sava of The A.V.
-Club described his character in the show's early seasons as "a princess-stealing villain in the Gargamel mold."
-However, Ice King's characterization was considered to improve from the third season onwards, as his backstory established him as a more complex character experiencing mental illness and social isolation.
+The journalist Oliver Sava of The A.V.
+Club described his character in the Adventure Time's early seasons as "a princess-stealing villain in the Gargamel mold."
+However, Ice King's characterization was considered to improve from the show's third season onwards, as his backstory established him as a more complex character experiencing mental illness and social isolation.
 TV.com stated, "it's sort of amazing how Adventure Time has transformed the Ice King from an irritating antagonist to one of the most tragic figures on television."

 The fourth-season episode "I Remember You", which focuses on the Ice King's relationship with Marceline, is considered a turning point in the show's portrayal of Ice King.
-Charlie Jane Anders of io9 called the episode "one of the most intense things I've seen in ages".
-Dan Persons of Tor.com ranked it #3 on his list of "Ten Heartbreakingly Brilliant Works of Animation."
+Novelist Charlie Jane Anders, writing for io9, called the episode "one of the most intense things I've seen in ages".
+Film critic Dan Persons of Tor.com ranked it #3 on his list of "Ten Heartbreakingly Brilliant Works of Animation."
 The episode "Simon & Marcy" also received praise, and was nominated for a Primetime Emmy at the 65th Primetime Emmy Awards.
 Both episodes were included on Geek.com's list of the show's best 10 episodes.

-Juliet Kleber in The New Republic also praised the character's arc, saying that:The series’ first antagonist, the Ice King, is revealed to have once been a human scientist, turned mad by the magic crown he used to protect a young Marceline in the ruins of human civilization.
-It was a moving character arc revealed over many seasons, woven deftly into the series mythology, turning one of the show’s most outlandish characters into a complex, tragic figure.
+The journalist Juliet Kleber of The New Republic also praised the character's arc, saying that:The series' first antagonist, the Ice King, is revealed to have once been a human scientist, turned mad by the magic crown he used to protect a young Marceline in the ruins of human civilization.
+It was a moving character arc revealed over many seasons, woven deftly into the series mythology, turning one of the show's most outlandish characters into a complex, tragic figure.